Contact

 About the programme

-The University of Oldenburg initially offers junior professors, junior research group leaders and tenure-track professors as well as other academics with a doctorate individual coaching sessions with qualified coaches in the run-up to the birth or adoption of a child and shortly before and for several months after returning to academic appointments, primarily on the topics of time and conflict management or resilience.
+In the first line, the University of Oldenburg offers junior professors, junior research group leaders and tenure-track professors as well as other academics with a doctorate individual coaching sessions with qualified coaches in the run-up to the birth or adoption of a child and shortly before and for several months after returning to academic appointments, primarily on the topics of time and conflict management or resilience.
 Single parents who belong to one of these status groups and find themselves in a difficult situation are also to be supported by this offer.

 Target groups

-The target group are doctoral candidates in fixed-term employment who are still gaining further academic qualifications (junior and tenure track professors, junior research group leaders, habilitation candidates, holders of qualification positions (FWN positions)).
+The target group of the first line are doctoral candidates in fixed-term employment contracts who are still gaining further academic qualifications (junior and tenure track professors, junior research group leaders, habilitation candidates, holders of qualification positions (FWN positions)).

-The target group are academics with a disability or chronic illness who are still working on their academic qualifications (doctoral candidates, postdocs, junior and tenure track professors, junior research group leaders, postdoctoral researchers, holders of qualification positions (FWN positions)).
+The target group of the second line are doctoral and postdoctoral researchers with a disability or chronic illness who are still gaining further academic qualifications (doctoral students, postdocs, junior and tenure-track professors, junior research group leaders, habilitation candidates, holders of qualification positions (FWN positions)).

 Scope